Skip to Content

 How to Stop Excessive Barking in German Shepherds

-• Desensitization and counter-conditioning: desensitization means exposing your GSD to the stimulus that causes excessive barking at a level lower or similar to the real stimulus.
-You then use counter-conditioning to change your German Shepherd’s reaction to the stimulus.
-In other words, you’ll expose your dog to the stimulus and make them understand that it is harmless.
-Your GSD will eventually face the stimulus with calm, which you reinforce with rewards until it becomes your dog’s new response to the stimulus (counter-response).
+• Desensitization and counter-conditioning: desensitization means exposing your GSD to the stimulus that causes excessive barking at a level lower or similar to the actual trigger.
+You then use counter-conditioning to change your dog’s reaction to the stimulus.
+In other words, you’ll expose your dog to the stimulus and make them understand it is harmless.
+Your GSD will eventually face the stimulus calmly, which you reinforce with rewards until it becomes your dog’s new response to the stimulus (counter-response).

 • Eliminating the triggers: this might be a bit difficult, especially if they are beyond your control.
 For example, you cannot stop strangers from using a path near your house or leaves from rustling.
 Nonetheless, you can keep your German Shepherd from looking out of windows to witness passing strangers, remove a doorbell that stimulates his bark, or find ways of reducing your dog’s “home alone” time.